bnaras/recheck_submodule/README.md

 # recheck_submodule

-Copy of r-devel/revdepcheck with submodule checkout
+This is a direct copy of [r-devel/recheck](https://github.com/r-devel/recheck) except for allowing submodule update in checkout.